grinnell-cs/csc151-images/_eboards/eboard16.md

 > Evidence suggests that these are often the places where procedures that seem to work break.

+> It's usually okay if we don't agree as to what makes an edge or normal case as long as I see something that looks like an edge case.

 ### On administrative stuff

 ### On stuff from the last lab